 Faculty Spotlight: Cecilia Aldarondo

-Fresh off a huge victory at the 2015 Paley Center for the Media Doc Pitch Competition, Professor Cecilia Aldarondo has plenty to celebrate.
-On top of being a new member of the Skidmore College English Department, Professor Aldarondo is an accomplished and practicing documentary filmmaker.
+Fresh off a huge victory at the 2015 Paley Center for the Media Doc Pitch Competition, Assistant Professor Cecilia Aldarondo has plenty to celebrate.
+On top of being a new member of Skidmore's English Department, Aldarondo is an accomplished and practicing documentary filmmaker.
 Her current project, Memories of a Penitent Heart, which she's directing and producing, takes viewers back in time to explore her family's secret history.

 "Twenty-five years after Miguel died of AIDS, his niece tracks down his gay lover and cracks open a Pandora's box of unresolved family drama."

-(Professor Aldarondo sat down with MDOCS Student Rep Sam Grant ('18) to discuss her film, her transition into Skidmore life, and her advice for aspiring independent filmmakers.)
+Aldarondo sat down with MDOCS Student Representative Sam Grant '18 to discuss her film, her transition into Skidmore life and her advice for aspiring independent filmmakers.

 You know I'm a little bit dizzy!
 It's a really strange experience.
 I've never pitched to that many people.
 I've pitched my film a lot to people sitting across the table from me, often in a one-on-one situation, but I've never done it on stage.
 Another thing is that four out of the five judges that decided the award were ones that I had already pitched to previously in different ways, so the good thing is that I knew them, but the bad thing is that I knew them.
 That was a little scary, I mean, these are people who hold my fate in their hands, they decide the fates of films, you know?
 They're very powerful people.